 Alt text is a written description of the items, events, and text in the image.
 Briefly summarize the image.
 Most alt text should look like this:

 Photo of a pair of hands holding corn stover, the unused parts of harvested corn.

-If you use a graphical representation of text, your alt text should contain all of the text in the graphic.
-If your graphic says "Wind Power," your alt text should also say "Wind Power."
-For graphics with ampersands (e.g. "&") spell out "and" in the alt text, e.g. if the graphic says "Wind & Hydro" the alt text should be "Wind and Hydro."
+When an image contains text, your alt text should include all of it.
+For graphics with ampersands (e.g. "&") spell out "and" in the alt text, e.g., if the graphic says "Wind & Hydro" the alt text should be "Wind and Hydro."